-Focus on specific document types more likely to be primary sources.
-Under the search box, open the Advanced Search options, then select clinical trial, conference, journal, and report.
+In reference search, focus on specific document types more likely to be primary sources.
+On the search results page, select clinical trial, conference, journal, and report from the left-hand tool bar.

 On the search results page, the Sort by options can be helpful.
-Select Publication Year to get the most recent articles at the top of the list.
-Select Citing References to get the most cited articles at the top of the list.
+Select Publication Year: Newest to get the most recent articles at the top of the list.
+Select Times Cited to get the most cited articles at the top of the list.

-Click an article title to read the complete abstract.
-Look for descriptions that indicate the article is a primary source.
+Read the abstract for descriptions that indicate the article is a primary source.

-SciFinder Scholar is not a full-text database.
+SciFinder-n Scholar is not a full-text database.
 It does not include article PDFs.
-Use the Other Sources links on the research results page or the Link to Other Sources button on the reference details page to help find full text.
+Use the Full Text button to help find full text.
 See below in another box for more information.

 Scopus is an abstract and citation database of peer-reviewed research literature, indexing over 19,000 titles from more than 5,000 international publishers.
 Scopus covers the scientific, technical, medical and social sciences fields as well as arts and humanities.
 Scopus includes scholarly journals, book series, conference proceedings, trade publications and Open Access journals.